Course Content and Outcome Guide for PS 201

 Upon successful completion students should be able to:

-2. Employ different methods of inquiry and analytical skills to conceptually organize experiences and discern meaning from ongoing study of U. S.
+- Employ different methods of inquiry and analytical skills to conceptually organize experiences and discern meaning from ongoing study of U. S. Constitutional traditions involving national political institutions, including the Legislative, Executive and Judicial branches of U. S. Government.

-4. Use the ability to reason quantitatively and qualitatively using analytical skills expressed in both written and oral communication to address
+- Reason quantitatively and qualitatively in both written and oral communication to address national problems within US national political institutions.

 Course Content (Themes, Concepts, Issues and Skills)